aldro61/phyloreg-paper/README.md

 * Found a problem with our manifold terms.
 We were using 0-valued vectors for missing orthologs, but this doesn't make sense since it leads to a cost!
 Working on a fix.
 * For the autograd classifiers, it will be **very important that the data is shuffled** prior to training.
 I did not implement this in the learner to avoid creating a copy of the data.
+* The ortholog loss function bug has been fixed.
+Will launch a spearmint experiment on the CHUL clusters later today.

 ### July 18 2017